Install and configure the Stripe Tax app

 In your BigCommerce dashboard, go to Settings > Shipping > Edit.
 Set your shipping origin address, if you haven’t already.

-You must update the origin address in both the Stripe and BigCommerce dashboards.
+You must update the head office address in the Stripe dashboard and origin address in BigCommerce.
 These settings don’t sync automatically.
-Tax calculations through the Stripe Tax app for BigCommerce always use the BigCommerce origin address, while tax monitoring and tax registration availability use the Stripe origin address.
+Tax calculations through the Stripe Tax app for BigCommerce always use the BigCommerce origin address, while tax monitoring and tax registration availability use the Stripe head office address.

 Configure the countries to use Stripe Tax